mukeshiyer237/Draw_Emnist/README.md

 ## Usage

-If you're using the pre-trained model, then follow these steps.
+If you're using the **pre-trained model**, then follow these steps.

 ```bash
 git clone https://github.com/mukeshiyer237/draw_emnist.git